 - Absolute Evil — One-shot from Al Ewing and Giuseppe Camuncoli where the emergence of superheroes has caught the attention of the world…and of the people who run it.
 Ra’s al Ghul, Veronica Cale, Elenore Thawne, Hector Hammond, and the mysterious “Joker” have worked at cross-purposes until now, but this growing threat requires new ways of thinking…and new partnerships.

-Absolute Universe DC Comics Reading Order
+Absolute Universe DC Comics Reading Order: Collected Editions

 - Absolute Batman Vol. 1: The Zoo